Volumetric medical image segmentation through dual self-distillation in U-shaped networks: Introduction

-Our major contributions are: (i) To the best of our knowledge, this is the first application of self-distillation to U-shaped networks for medical image segmentation.
-Our novel design of DSD between encoders and decoders could be generalized to any U-shaped segmentation backbones. (ii) Our proposed DSD is a more general approach to improve the segmentation performance of any U-shaped backbones, and the widely-adopted deep supervision for medical image segmentation is a special case of our model. (iii) We performed extensive experiments on two public 3D medical image segmentation datasets (one with cardiac substructures and the other with brain tumors), with DSD attached to two stat-of-the-art U-shaped backbones (one ViT-based and the other CNN-based encoder) and demonstrated significant quantitative and qualitative improvements over those backbones without DSD.
+\begin{enumerate} \item We proposed self-distillation in U-shaped networks for volumetric medical image segmentation.
+Our novel design of DSD between encoders and decoders could be generalized to any U-shaped segmentation backbone. \item The self-distillation process in our DSD framework offers a more general training approach than deep supervision, which can be considered a special case of our proposed framework.
+Thus, DSD leverages the benefits of deep supervision and can alleviate the problem of vanishing gradients and promote faster convergence, thereby improving the segmentation performance of any U-shaped backbone. \item We performed extensive experiments on various public 3D medical image segmentation datasets (one with cardiac substructures, one with brain tumors and another segmenting the Hippocampus), with DSD attached to several state-of-the-art U-shaped backbones (e.g., nnU-Net, UNETR, VNet and Swin UNETR) and demonstrated significant quantitative and qualitative improvements over those backbones with negligible increase in model parameters and training time. \end{enumerate}